mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 The `getValue` methods receive a `isValid` helper function.
 You can use it to test if a value is valid or not based on the [validation props](/x/react-date-pickers/validation/).

-In the following demonstration, it is used to get the next available week and week-end.
+In the following demonstration, it is used to get the next available week and weekend.

 {{"demo": "AdvancedRangeShortcuts.js", "bg": "inline"}}